rpyron/delim-SOM/README.md

 ![image](https://github.com/rpyron/delim-SOM/assets/583099/d2570754-e8c6-4f1b-b73e-596e8f432db0)

-**New feature!** Variable importance estimates (codebook vectors/neuron weights on the interval [0,1]) for each layer, allowing you to identify the features with the greatest impact on cell assignment - i.e., delimitation clustering.
+**New feature!** Variable importance estimates (codebook vectors/neuron weights on the interval [0,1]) for each layer, allowing you to identify the features with the greatest impact on assigning individuals to output grid cells.
 This takes the median estimate across cells for each input variable from the final model, and returns a named list thereof.
 The plot shows the features with varImp > 0.001 and is typically dominated by alleles, which are therefore not named individually but only counted instead.
 Individual patterns in allele importance could be broken down by extracting the names of important loci from the list.
 Similar functions are available as 'DNA.SOM.varImp(),' 'Space.SOM.varImp(),' and 'Climate.SOM.varImp().'

 ![Pyron_UML_Graphical_Abstract](https://github.com/rpyron/delim-SOM/assets/583099/f1a64348-832e-49f9-bf28-b6c81bf7a30f)